Etiqa/qasimodo-bdd-templates/Guide-writing-scenarios.md

 1. Direct navigation to QAsimodo sign in page
 2. Login into QAsimodo

-The advice here is split your scenarios in a way that **one scenario covers one behavior**, so any time you write more than one When-Then pair, try to write separate scenarios.
+The advice here is to split your scenarios in a way that **one scenario covers one behavior**, so any time you write more than one When-Then pair, try to write separate scenarios.
 (This is not a rule!
 Some scenarios cannot be split but be aware about duplicating behaviors).

 Be careful as well of writing behaviors that are not part of your feature.
-For instance, the direct navigation to QAsimodo is a behavior of other feature and has nothing to do with the Login one.
+For instance, the direct navigation to QAsimodo is a behavior of another feature and has nothing to do with the Login.

 The correct Login feature file should look as follows (Recall our simple login example):

     Simple Example: Successful Login

     Feature: Login into QAsimodo - Simple Example
-      As a Mark the Tester
+      As Mark the Tester
       I want to be able to login in QAsimodo
       So that I am able to use the Application